Posted by

 Screenshot from @bikemonterey on Mastodon: https://sfba.social/@bikemonterey/116429949020684609

-There’s lots more buzz to share, but we’ll stop for now.
+We hope to post more spring buzz—through June 19—here, including more SOC and other photos too.
+But we’ll stop for now.
 Why?
-Because we’re celebrating this 17th anniversary by giving ourselves the gift of less screen time and more saddle time!
+Because we’re celebrating this 17th anniversary (start of Bicycling Monterey’s 18th year) by giving ourselves the gift of less screen time and more saddle time!

 This post was published on 26 May 2026.
+One or more changes last made to this post on 8 June 2026.

 Leave a Reply